Hopefully I won't need to use the whiteboard because otherwise I'll have to turn this and everybody will get sick.

 It's so magnificently magical that they're charging you 365 pounds or 365 euros for this.

-It's a USB memory stick that's got a nano coating of magical material that that in its mere presence, 5G, wilts and runs away.
+It's a USB memory stick that's got a nano coating of magical material that in its mere presence, 5G, wilts and runs away.

 You can buy the double crystal model if you're into heavy 5G.

-And you just have to have this in your presence and your blood changes and this kind of thing, right?
+And you just have to have this in your presence, and your blood changes and this kind of thing, right?

 And this device has been examined.

-It is a typical USB storage device, it has no operating software.
+It is a typical USB storage device.

 According to them, it need not even be plugged into a computer in order to actively aid your blood.

-You just have to hold it in your hand like a magic rabbit's foot and put it in your pocket, or any other magic talisman or something, right?
+You just have to hold it in your hand like a magic rabbit's foot and put it in your pocket or any other magic talisman or something, right?

-And ergo it will work because there ain't shit here that should work.
+And Ergo, it will work because there ain't shit here that should work.

-It's like, well, okay, all right.
+It's like, well, okay.

 That's his call.

-Uh and the same thing can be said about Charlie Ward and his past.
+And the same thing can be said about Charlie Ward and his past.

-Um I needn't get into it.
+I needn't get into it.

-But for Robert David Steele to try and connect a legitimate uh political movement, he's he's planning on spending a million and a half dollars on this 84 city tour to unrig the U.S. elections this year and every year until they're unrigged, right?
+But for Robert David Steele to try and connect a legitimate political movement, he's planning on spending a million and a half dollars on this 84 city tour to unrig the U.S. elections this year and every year until they're unrigged, right?

-And uh putting this all together.
+And putting this all together.

 And those people usually don't add a lot of credibility, right?

-Uh he's got uh uh well I won't go into it.
+He's got, well, I won't go into it.

-I just won't go into it, it's not no not worth it.
+I just won't go into it.

-Uh he's done a video recently about light, and he talks about light being uh at a at it when it's condensed, it becomes hydrogen, a hydrogen ion.
+He's done a video recently about light, and he talks about light being at it.

-So Ken's another uh radical etherist.
+So Ken's another radical etherist.

-Uh incoate is um disturbed, is uh uh differentiated.
+Inchoate is disturbed, is differentiated.

-Um it's not random.
+It's not random.

 Random implies a whole different set of things that it is not.

-Um other good word for that.
+What other good word for that?

-Now, the reason to bring up inchoate materium is that this is an understanding that relates to the woo-ships, it relates to magnetic generators, it relates to magnetism at all levels.
+Now, the reason to bring up incoate materium is that this is an understanding that relates to the Wu ships.

-If you go and watch Ken Wheeler's um uh video on light, which is really really cool, he does very good videos on these subjects.
+If you go and watch Ken Wheeler's video on light, which is really, really cool.

-Um, uh he um he talks about the condensate of light and becoming into matter.
+De Lumina, he talks about the condensate of light and becoming into matter.

-And at that level, at that he also talks about black holes too, I think.
+And at that level, at that, he also talks about black holes too, I think.

 I think he's got one about black holes recently.